katharinalisalin/demo-bug-template/docs/contributing/index.md

     ---

-    Propose a change or feature request or suggest an improvement
+    Propose a change, feature request, or suggest an improvement

     [:octicons-arrow-right-24: Request a change][request a change]